King of My Heart: Music and lyrics

 Swift wrote "King of My Heart" with the producers Max Martin and Shellback, who both programmed the track and played keyboards on it.
 Shellback also played drums and bass.
 The song was engineered by Sam Holland and Michael Ilbert at MXM Studios in Los Angeles and Stockholm, and by Noah Passovoy at Conway Recording Studios in Los Angeles.
 "King of My Heart" was mixed by Serban Ghenea at MixStar Studios in Virginia Beach.

-A 1980s-inspired electropop and EDM track, "King of My Heart" is instrumented by pounding drum machines, surging synths and keyboards, and vocals manipulated with a vocoder, most heavily in the refrains—an effect that Ann Powers of NPR attributed to the influences of rappers and R&B artists.
+Swift initially wrote the song on acoustic guitar, following the chord progression of F#–C#–A♭m–B. The studio version was recorded in three tones higher to accompany Swift's chest voice, following the chord progression C–G–Dm–F. Set in a tempo of 110 beats per minute, "King of My Heart" is a 1980s-inspired electropop and EDM track.
+The production consists of pounding, programmed drum machines, snares, bass drums, and hi-hats that create trap and hip-hop beats, surging synths and keyboards, and vocals manipulated with a vocoder, most heavily in the refrains—an effect that Ann Powers of NPR attributed to the influences of rappers and R&B artists.
 Luiza Lodder of No Ripcord wrote that the manipulated vocal harmonies create a "robotic breakdown", while the music critic Annie Zaleski described the vocal effects as melodic and "pristine [like] a church choir".
-The song's mix also incorporates faint acoustic guitars.
+At the beginning of the second refrain, the song's mix incorporates subdued acoustic guitars, played by Shellback.

 "King of My Heart" is a love song that addresses both lust and wholesome romance.
 It sees Swift's narrator declaring herself as an "American queen" and that her lover is the king to her heart, body, and soul.
 Although initially detached and affirming that she is "perfectly fine" and "lives on [her] own", she details how her love interest is drawn to her as if she were "a Motown beat", deems him superior to other men who have luxury cars like Range Rover or Jaguar (Swift pronounces Jaguar using a British English accent), and says that no other man has satisfied her like he does.
 Wanting to keep this blossoming relationship private, the narrator contemplates on its healing power: "Is this the end of all the endings?/ My broken bones are mending with all these nights we're spending."

 Swift was inspired by the romance of Khal Drogo and Daenerys Targaryen in the fantasy series Game of Thrones while writing "King of My Heart".
 She described the pounding drums in the post-chorus as sounding like "Dothraki drums".
 Behind the lyrics, she said that she structured the verses and refrains of "King of My Heart" so that each section represents a phase of a relationship's progress: "I wanted [the phases] to have their own identity, but seem like they were getting deeper and more fast-paced as the song went on."